 So you’re ready to label your food product, but you’re unsure about food labeling requirements.
 Don’t worry!
 We’ve combed through the FDA’s Food Labeling Guide and have compiled the main criteria that all food labels should meet.
 We’ve addressed what should be on the front panel as well as what you should include in the Nutrition Facts panel, and more.

 Principal Display Panel (PDP) Requirements

-The Statement of Identity and Net Weight need to be displayed on the front of the package or other prominent area, commonly referred to as the Principal Display Panel or PDP.
+The Statement of Identity and Net Weight needs to be displayed on the front of the package or another prominent area, commonly referred to as the Principal Display Panel or PDP.

 Statement of Identity

 Tell your potential customers what the product is, i.e. “rice” or “honey” or “edamame,” etc. The most common name of the food should be used, or an appropriate descriptor if the food does not have a common name.
 Brand names should not be used in place of the name of the food.

 As for font size and type, the FDA asks that you make it big and bold so there’s no question as to what’s in the package.
 Be proud of your product!
 Make sure the Statement of Identity is parallel to the base of the package so it’s easily readable.

 With the rest of the design, like your artwork, brand logo, etc. you can be as creative as you want, so long as those elements do not obscure the Statement of Identity.

 Tell consumers how much product is contained in the package.
 The Net Weight needs to be displayed on the same panel as the Statement of Identity, and both metric (grams, kilograms, milliliters, liters) and U.S. Customary System units (ounces, pounds, fluid ounces) should be used.